 The Student Life Financial Assistance Program is an initiative within the Division of Student Affairs that assists any students who may not have the financial means to attend or participate in University sponsored events, programs, or opportunities.
 All submitted applications are reviewed by a professional staff member of the University’s Program Review Committee, and are then sent to the department which organizes the opportunity that the student is looking to participate in.
 Please note that this is a confidential process, and that the decision determined by the respective office/department is final.

-Senior Week is a week-long program that offers the graduating class opportunities to strengthen friendships, reflect on their years together at Fairfield, and to celebrate their accomplishments as they prepare for the future.
-The year's Senior Week will consist of eight (8) different events that happen both on and off campus!
+Senior Week is a weeklong program in May that culminates the Fairfield experience for the Class of 2018.
+The week allows the graduating classes a final opportunity to strengthen friendships, reflect on their years at Fairfield and celebrate their accomplishments with faculty, staff and their families prior to graduation.
+The year's Senior Week will consist of nine (9) different events, taking place both on and off campus!

 The Office of Student Engagement is home to many selected Leadership Positions.